Our memory of Kevin (reprobate) Spacey’s career deserves better. Not the person, but the career.

 I didn’t see Swimming With Sharks during the few weeks in May that it was out, and I dare you to find me one of the 743 people who did (this number was exaggerated for humor).
 So start with the late summer release of The Usual Suspects, currently #26 on imdb users’ Top 500 list.
 In many ways, director Bryan Singer and writer Christopher McQuarrie combined the best of what was going on at the time: Elmore Leonard, neo-noir, Indiewood, Tarantino, crime, pulp whodunnits, twist endings…but what none of the other filmmakers had was Kevin Spacey as Verbal.

 The first time I saw it, I absolutely believed that this was a supine weasel, because of lines “How do you shoot the devil in the back?
 What if you miss?”
 This impression was only furthered by his ten-cent philosophizing like, “The greatest trick the devil ever pulled was convincing the world he didn’t exist.
 And like that, poof…he’s gone.”
 Any time an actor can convince you of one “greatest trick” while actually pulling off another “greatest trick”…well, that’s the last time he convinces you he doesn’t matter.
 You’ll never again believe he’s a half-wit cripple who’s in way over his head.
 I will never forget the many genuine gasps in that movie theater as Spacey/Verbal’s feet straightened out on the sidewalk.
-You knew, at that point, that you were dealing with an actor at a Dustin Hoffman-esque level of deceptive intelligence and ingenuity.
+You knew, at that point, that you were dealing with an actor at a Dustin Hoffman-esque level of deceptive ingenuity.
 Because The Usual Suspects is more or less a caper with a thin layer of supernatural speculation, Spacey’s virtuosity almost becomes the meaning of the film.